KickTheBoot/dy.fi-updater.js/README.md

 This is a Node.js based application for updating dy.fi domains

 ## config.json
-Here are the properties that config.json supports:
+Here are the properties that config.json supports
+**YOU SHOULD NOT INCLUDE THE CONFIG IN ANY OF YOUR COMMITS AS IT CONTAINS SENSITIVE INFORMATION LIKE YOUR USERNAME, PASSWORD AND DOMAIN**
 ### Hostname
 This property tells the application the hostname you wish to update
 ### UpdateInterval